-At the National Awards Ceremony on Thursday 20 September 2018, Pachamama was crowned the national winner of the 2018 Telstra Business Award – Small and Succeeding.
+At the National Awards Ceremony on Thursday 20 September 2018, Pachamama was crowned national winner of the 2018 Telstra Business Award – Small and Succeeding.

 “The judges were impressed by Pachamama’s clear vision and business strategy, laser-like focus on its customer and dedication to providing a nurturing environment for its people, contributing to an outstanding workplace culture,” said Mr Penn.

-Kristen McPhail explains that, “Pachamama is honoured with this extraordinary acknowledgment from Telstra that our hard work is valued and appreciated.
+Kristen McPhail explains, “Pachamama is honoured with this extraordinary acknowledgment from Telstra that our hard work is valued and appreciated.
 We look forward to continuing our service to the community and I would like to thank all Pachamama’s educators – both past and present – that have helped us achieve such wonderful results to date for our children and families.”